Hasnep/why-ascii-is-worse/src/why-ascii-is-worse.md

 ## Except for the control characters

-The first 32 ASCII characters are mostly non-printable characters like the "end of transmission block" character or the "bell" character which used to ring a physical bell on teleprinters.
+The first 32 ASCII characters are mostly non-printable characters like the "end of transmission block" character or the "bell" character (which used to ring a physical bell on teleprinters).
 The most commonly found control characters today are the "null" character which is used to terminate strings in languages like C, the "horizontal tab" character (`\t`) which is displayed as horizontal whitespace, the "line feed" character (`\n`) which starts a new line and the "carriage return" character (`\r`) which returns to the start of a line on UNIX systems and on Windows is used with the line feed character to separate lines of text (`\r\n`).
 All the control characters can appear in both UTF-8 and ASCII strings, and can undermine some of the benefits of ASCII mentioned earlier.
 For example, when rendering the ASCII string `abc␇␇␇` in the terminal, it will look like it contains three characters, but the extra ASCII bell characters bring the total length to six.